BitLords-V1/iLumina-Exam_Assistant/README.md

 - **Qualcomm Whisper and EverythingLLM** (speech‑to‑text)
 - **Qualcomm AI assets** and QNN EP notes for NPU acceleration
 - **PyMuPDF**, **EasyOCR**, **pyttsx3**, **pygame**, and the **Electron** community
+- Qualcomm DevRel mentors and the Edge AI community
+- NYU Tandon hosting team and volunteers

 ---
 **THANK YOU**